Finance and Property Tax

 ADDRESS CHANGES: Property owners are responsible to provide the Municipal office written notice of any mailing address changes.
 If you have not received your tax bill, please get in touch with the Municipal Office to confirm that we have your correct civic mailing address on file.
 To change your address, print and complete the Address Change Form on the sidebar.
 This form can be submitted in person, by mail, fax or by email, but it is imperative that the form be signed by the property owner in order to be processed.
+Pictures of your written notice is not acceptable.
 Failure to receive your tax bill does not exempt penalty charges from being incurred.

 The Tax Certificate fee is $50.
 Mail your written request and cheque made payable to the Municipality of Dysart et al to our office.
 The Statement of Account fee is $10 and can be obtained by the owner in person or by written request with payment.

 Budget and Reporting